pachterlab/gget/docs/src/seq.md

 **Optional arguments**
 `-o` `--out`
 Path to the file the results will be saved in, e.g. path/to/directory/results.fa.
 Default: Standard out.
-Jupyter Lab / Google Colab: `save=True` will save the output in the current working directory.
+Python: `save=True` will save the output in the current working directory.

 **Flags**
 `-t` `--translate`